Eronmmer/Snippets/README.md

 # Snippets

-Snippets of stuff I always use but forget how to write almost everytime.
+Snippets of stuff I always use but forget how to write.